joereynolds/what-to-code/README.md

 <a name="final-word"></a>
 ## Note

+You probably find yourself unable to think of **what** to program.
+So, I took the liberty of putting my big list of ideas on Github :D

 These are the ideas that I thought of.
 As such, there are things in here specific to me that I don't expect you to understand or want to implement.